OnePlus Watch release date, price, news and features

 It's a new smartwatch from the company that doesn't run on Wear OS, and it instead uses a separate operating system.

-Below you’ll find everything that we’ve heard about the OnePlus Watch so far, including potential release timing, specs, features, and more.
+Below you’ll find everything that we’ve learned about the OnePlus Watch, including the price, potential release timing, specs, design, features, and more.

 We’ll also be updating this article whenever we hear anything new, so check back often if you want to stay up to date on the OnePlus Watch.